#003: Characterize the expression \( G_{\alpha\beta\gamma} = \partial_\alpha g_{\beta \gamma} - \partial_\beta g_{\alpha \gamma} \)

 As an example of the type of things we are looking for:

-• How is it related to curvature?
+• Is it related to curvature?
 Is it always zero on flat spaces?
 Can it be zero on curved spaces?

-• Can it be interpreted as a gravitational force?
+• Can it be interpreted as a gravitational/inertial force?

 • From calculation, the tensor can be understood as the difference between taking an antisymmetrized covariant derivative and an antisymmetrized partial derivative: what does that say geometrically?